nooku/www.nooku.org/_posts/2014-12-12-how-to-do-todos-so-well.md

 also try to bring forward and reinforce more important concepts.
 You will create more views, add toolbars, and learn a little about the dispatcher.

 * [Component Entry Point](get-started/backend-entry-point.md) - this time, get things going in the backend
-* [Create a View](get-started/create-a-view.md) - create a more administrator focused view
+* [Create a View](get-started/create-a-view.md) - create a more "administrator" focused view
-* [The Dispatcher](get-started/the-dispatcher.md) - we talk about how to use this to set a default controller for your component
+* [The Dispatcher](get-started/the-dispatcher.md) - we talk about how to use the dispatcher to set a default controller for your component
 * [The Controller Package](get-started/the-controller-package.md) - Controller toolbars and a little bit of theory
 * [Load a Form to Edit Todos](get-started/load-a-form-to-edit-todo-items.md) - this step gets the edit form into your component
 * [Toolbar for Item Form](get-started/add-toolbar-to-item-view.md) - using the default implementation of the toolbar, no need to handle your forms
 * [Toolbar for List View](get-started/add-toolbar-to-list-view.md) - using the same toolbar class for a list view

-After completing this complete tutorial series you will be well on your way to being a _Nooku Framework officianado_.
+After completing each step in the tutorial series you will be well on your way to becoming a _Nooku Framework officianado_.
 You'll see some of the Magic that lets you write much less code for your given application, and get comfortable with some of the productivity tools that allow you to write code, instead of setting up instances of Joomla.